cloning-tee-blockchains/cloning-tee-blockchains.github.io/index.md

 ### Forking TEE-based Blockchains in the Wild

 We demonstrate the impact of forking attacks against the enclave in TEE-based blockchains with three case studies.
-For our case studies, we chose three (almost) production-ready systems: [Phala](https://phala.network/), [Ten](https://ten.xyz/), and [Secret Network](https://scrt.network/).
+For our case studies, we chose three (almost) production-ready systems: Phala, Ten, and the Secret Network.

-- **Phala:** Phala is an L1 blockchain leveraging TEEs for off-chain confidential smart contract execution.
+- **[Phala](/case_studies#phala)**  is an L1 blockchain leveraging TEEs for off-chain confidential smart contract execution.
 By cloning the enclave, an adversary can isolate the cloned instance from the network and provide rogue responses to contract queries.
-- **Secret Network:** The Secret Network is an L1 blockchain leveraging TEEs to securely execute smart contracts.
+- **[Secret Network](/case_studies#secret-network)** is an L1 blockchain leveraging TEEs to securely execute smart contracts.
 By cloning the smart contract, an adversary can return incorrect data in response to contract queries from clients.
-- **Ten:** Ten is an L2 solution leveraging TEEs to provide transaction confidentiality.
+- **[Ten](/case_studies#ten)** is an L2 solution leveraging TEEs to provide transaction confidentiality.
 By cloning the enclave, an adversary can artificially increase their chances to propose the next rollup, breaking fairness guarantees.

 Explore the details of these three attacks [here](/case_studies/).